Physics: Ph.D. Admissions FAQ

 I am interested in the Physics M.S. program.
 Are you accepting M.S. candidates?

 The department only guarantees tuition and stipend support to students who are admitted to the Ph.D. program.
 However, some students may wish to enroll in the M.S. program supported by a third party (e.g. other industry or federal support).
 If this is the case, we encourage you to contact firstname.lastname@example.org prior to applying so that your proposed program can be discussed with the Graduate Program Director.

 Do you conditionally admit students prior to the official admission cycle?

 No, our department does not offer conditional admission to our Ph.D. program.

 I am interested in applying for the SPRING semester.
 How do I do so?

-Unfortunately, we do not accept applications for spring admission.
-We only accept graduate students on the fall cycles.
+We do not accept applications for spring admission, only fall.

-We will consider your application for admission, but your chances of admission will be smaller.
+We will consider your application for admission, but your chances of admission will be smaller if you are already enrolled in a graduate program in physics in US.
 Please note on your application or in your personal statement that you are currently attending another university, and that you are looking to transfer.
-Also, explain and why you are looking to transfer after enrolling in another program.
+It is important to explain why you are looking to transfer after enrolling in another program.
 This could play a large role when the admissions committee evaluates your application.

 I am an international applicant...